 - Wiring usually will extend vertically up or down from light switches.

-- Between a light switch and ceiling light, first imagine the shortest pathway behind the walls and ceiling.
+- Between a light switch and a ceiling light, first imagine the shortest pathway behind the walls and ceiling.
 Then, take into account the direction that the ceiling joists run.
 Wiring usually will run parallel or perpendicular to the joists.
-Rarely will it run diagonally or at other angles.
+Rarely will wire run diagonally or at other angles.

 Cut Between Alternating Studs

 To run electrical wire horizontally in walls, it is helpful to know that most wall studs run either 16 inches or 24 inches on-center.
 Locate and mark with painter's tape or electrical tape the location of every stud, as you will be cutting between studs.